pascalgrimaud/pascalgrimaud/README.md

 🛠️ Passionate about technical excellence, I strive to promote the principles of Software Craftsmanship in every mission I undertake, as I am convinced that code quality is the cornerstone of the success of any project.

-❤️ Currently, I am one of the co-leaders of the Open Source [JHipster](https://www.jhipster.tech/) project and the creator of [JHipster Lite](https://github.com/jhipster/jhipster-lite), a modular version of the project generator.

 Feel free to contact me to discuss further:

 - [GitHub](https://github.com/pascalgrimaud)